Julia's Kitchen Wisdom: Response

 'Julia's Kitchen Wisdom’ garnered positive responses globally and gained increased popularity following the release of the film ‘Julie and Julia’ in 2009.
-It was well received in the food community given its simple and easy-to-follow structure.
+It was well received in the food community, given its simple and easy-to-follow structure.
 It was also popular as it differed from traditional cookbooks, like Child's previous works, that only offer recipes consisting of an ingredient list and method.
 ‘Julia’s Kitchen Wisdom’ instead offers recipes along with explanations of technique, advice on what utensils and equipment to use, recipe variations and tips to solve common cooking problems.
 The book's accessible nature and characterisation as a ‘basic’ cookbook suited for home-cooks contributed to the book's success and endurance as a timeless kitchen reference guide.
 The popularity of Julia Child as a chef, home-cook and television personality also contributed to the book's success.
 At the time of publishing, Child was renowned both within and beyond the food industry and was lauded for her ability to encourage amateur cooks to attempt complex meals and techniques.
-Her reputation of being a reliable source of cooking advice, understanding and know-how is likely to have been influential in eliciting the positive response ‘Julia’s Kitchen Wisdom’ received.